ZefyP/Rocket-Trajectory-Tracking-and-Prediction/README.md

 In addition, the repository contains sample data files and a documentation file.

+# Requirements

+The following packages are required to run the code in this repository:

+* pyqt5
+* numpy
+* matplotlib

+To install these packages, run the following command:

+`pip install -r requirements.txt`

+These are the packages are required to run the code in the repository.
+The pip install command can be used to install all of these packages at once by specifying the requirements file (requirements.txt).
+This makes it easier to set up the necessary software environment for running the code.

 This code is available for use under the MIT License.